 How to Make a Disneyland Park Reservation

 First off, you need to buy a ticket or link an existing ticket.
-Theme park tickets that expired during the theme park closure have extended expiration dates.
-(For 1-Day tickets and prices hop down to Ticket Pricing and How to Check Ticket Calendars for 1-Day Tickets.)
+(For 1-Day tickets and prices, hop down to Ticket Pricing and How to Check Ticket Calendars for 1-Day Tickets.)
 If you're purchasing through Undercover Tourist, our E-tickets are typically processed within a few minutes and emailed to you (though this may take up to 24 hours).
 You'll receive a confirmation email that includes your E-ticket so that you can hop on those reservations!